lukenels/mcquery/README.md

 ### Server configuration file

 The server configuration file is a file containing JSON specifying several default parameters of the server.
 Here is an example configuration file.
+If a config file is not specified, an *unspecified* default one will be used.

 ```json
 {